cdhunt/pssummit2017-mocking/README.md

 >
 >**Mocks** objects pre-programmed with expectations which form a specification of the calls they are expected to receive.

-**System Under Test**, or rather the abbreviation SUT.
+**System Under Test** (SUT), or rather the abbreviation SUT.

-**state verification**: which means that we determine whether the exercised method worked correctly by examining the state of the SUT and its collaborators after the method was exercised
+**State Verification**: which means that we determine whether the exercised method worked correctly by examining the state of the SUT and its collaborators after the method was exercised

 > Mocks use **behavior verification**: check to see if the system made the correct calls
+>
+> [State Verification](https://www.safaribooksonline.com/library/view/xunit-test-patterns/9780131495050/ch21.html#ch21lev1sec1) (page [462](https://www.safaribooksonline.com/library/view/xunit-test-patterns/9780131495050/ch21.html#ch21lev1sec1)) is done using assertions and is the simpler of the two approaches.
+[Behavior Verification](https://www.safaribooksonline.com/library/view/xunit-test-patterns/9780131495050/ch21.html#ch21lev1sec2) (page [468](https://www.safaribooksonline.com/library/view/xunit-test-patterns/9780131495050/ch21.html#ch21lev1sec2)) is more complicated and builds on the assertion techniques we use for verifying state.

+**Depended-on Component** (DOC), An individual class or a large-grained component on which the system under test (SUT) depends.

+> The [**test fixture**](https://www.safaribooksonline.com/library/view/xunit-test-patterns/9780131495050/gloss01.html#gloss01_162) is everything we need to have in place to exercise the SUT.
+Typically, it includes at least an instance of the class whose method we are testing.

 [*xUnit Test Patterns: Refactoring Test Code* by Gerard Meszaros](https://www.safaribooksonline.com/library/view/xunit-test-patterns/9780131495050/)